Danapit/PANGAEA_templates/CONTRIBUTING.md

 ## Contribution guidelines
+Thank you for taking the time to consider contributing.
 Do you have an example of PANGAEA data use?
 You are welcome to share it in this repository.
-Feel free to add yourself to the [Contributors team](https://github.com/Danapit/PANGAEA_templates) on GitHub.
+Feel free to add yourself to the [Contributors list](https://github.com/Danapit/PANGAEA_templates) on GitHub.

 ## Get in touch
 If you have questions about the project, please [email me](daniela.ransby@awi.de) directly.